 - Platypelloid and android pelvis.

 In early pregnancy, the fetus is often in a breech position but, by 36 weeks of pregnancy, it assumes the vertex position, but, when this does not occur and the fetus is positioned with buttocks in the maternal pelvis, it is called a breech presentation.
-It is the commonest malpresentation in clinical obstetric practice and is usually diagnosed antenatally but may also be diagnosed during labor when the fetal parts are felt through the open cervical os.
+It is the most common malpresentation in clinical obstetric practice and is usually diagnosed antenatally.
+However, it may also be diagnosed during labor when the fetal parts are felt through the open cervical os.
 The incidence of breech presentation is high in cases of premature labor.
 Variations of breech presentation are:

-- Frank breech: in this presentation, the fetal hips are flexed, the knees are extended stretching the legs straight upwards with the head or face lying near the feet.
+- Frank breech: in this presentation, the fetal hips are flexed and the knees are extended, stretching the legs straight upwards with the head or face near the feet.

-- Footling breech: here, the baby’s one or both feet lie over the cervix or prolapse through the uterine cervix.
+- Footling breech: here, one or both of the feet lie over the cervix or prolapse through the uterine cervix.

 - Complete breech: in this presentation, the fetus lies with both its hips and the knees flexed.

 Antenatally, a breech presentation can be diagnosed with an ultrasound, or it can even be palpated through the maternal abdominal wall by a skilled physician/midwife.
 Occasionally, the diagnosis may be missed or delayed and is only be detected during labor.

 If the presentation is known beforehand, then delivery should be scheduled in a healthcare facility, where surgical intervention, if indicated, can be performed.
 After 37 weeks of gestation, when the woman is in early labor, an external cephalic version can be attempted if vaginal delivery is deemed possible, if it is a single gestation, if membranes are intact, if the fetus has no growth retardation or anomalies, and there is no vaginal bleeding or history of a previous cesarean section.

 Picture: Criteria for performing an external cephalic version